WordPress/hosting-handbook/reliability.md

 ## Changelog

+- 2023-06-08: Update the Backups, linking to the Advanced Admin.
 - 2023-05-29: Move the Monitoring to the Advanced Administration Handbook.
 - 2023-05-29: Move the Version Control to the Advanced Administration Handbook.
 - 2021-05-27: Fixing infoboxes